StarVector: Generating Scalable Vector Graphics Code from Images and Text: SVG Datasets in SVG-Bench

-Here we extend our description of the datasets used for training and evaluating StarVector and other baselines.
-Earlier SVG datasets proposed in the literature (mainly datasets of emojis and fonts) were not easily accessible, due to broken URLs and no direct entry point.
+Here we describe available SVG datasets in the recent literature.
+We extend our description of the datasets used for training and evaluating StarVector and other baselines.
+Earlier SVG datasets proposed in the literature (mainly datasets of emojis and fonts) were not easily accessible due to broken URLs and no direct entry point.
 Therefore, we provide them as part of SVGBench for easy reproducibility.
 We introduce splits for train, validation, and testing.
 The train set is used to optimize the parameter weights of the network.
 The validation is used for tuning sampling hyperparameters, and the test is used for evaluation.
-Our model can handle up to 8k context tokens, therefore our datasets only consider examples with up to 8,192 tokens.
-See table~\ref{tab:all-datasets} for a complete description of the datasets.
+Our model can handle up to 8k context tokens.
+Therefore, our datasets only consider examples with up to 8,192 tokens.
+See Table~\ref{tab:all-datasets} for a complete description of the datasets.
+See Figures~\ref{fig:diagrams}, \ref{fig:colored-datasets}, \ref{fig:simple-datasets} for ground truth examples of the test sets of SVG-Bench.